jwhitmarsh/deno-interactive-commit/README.md

 ## Install

+The `-n` value is the name of the command that will be installed as, so you can change this to an abbreviation that suits you.

-`deno install --allow-read --allow-run --unstable git@github.com:jwhitmarsh/deno-interactive-commit -n digcm`
+`deno install --allow-read --allow-run --unstable -n digcm https://raw.githubusercontent.com/jwhitmarsh/deno-interactive-commit/master/cli.ts`

 ## Permissions